Infrastructure as Code for MLOps with Terraform

 single_nat_gateway = true # one NAT keeps the demo cheap

-# These tags are how part six's ALB Ingress finds its subnets.
+# These tags are how part seven's ALB Ingress finds its subnets.

 public_subnet_tags = { "kubernetes.io/role/elb" = "1" }